Alternative to Bluetooth++

 1. Pair a real controller with your Switch like normal.
 Yes, a real physical JoyCon or Pro Controller that you have.

 2. Find the Bluetooth MAC address of that controller.
 You can connect the controller to your phone and find the Device's Bluetooth address in the Device details of Bluetooth settings.
-You can also use Joy-Con Toolkit on PC to view your controller's MAC address.
+You can also use on PC to view your controller's MAC address.

 3. On your Android, you will need to navigate to /efs/bluetooth/bt_addr